 Know your product & how to cut it…

-In summary, ultrasonic cutting is suitable for a huge range of products – with a few exception and caveats along the way.
+In summary, ultrasonic cutting is suitable for a huge range of products, with a few exceptions and caveats along the way.
 Want to explore if it will work for your product?
-Get in touch with Newtech and we can advise you and do some test cutting.
+Get in touch with Newtech and we can advise you, and do some test cutting.
 If you don’t try it, you’ll never know!

 Email us today at firstname.lastname@example.org, or give us a call on +44(0) 1234 783 680.